SirPepe/ornament/Readme.md

 ## Transformers

-Transformers define how the accessor decorators `@attr()` and `@prop()` implement attribute and property handling.
+Transformers define how the accessor decorators `@attr()` and `@prop()` implement attribute handling and type transformations.
 This includes converting content attributes from and to IDL attributes, type checks on IDL setters, and running side effects.

 ### Transformers overview